Thunderiders: Origin

-The mothers of Honcho/James McDonald, Wolf, R. U. Reddy/Winthrop Roan Jr., Wrench/Leonard Hebb and Cowboy/Luke Merriweather were exposed to mutagenic agents by the terrorist organization HYDRA as part of an experiment known as Project: New Genesis.
-HYDRA hoped to create mutant children which could later be trained as super-agents.
+The mothers of Honcho/James McDonald, Wolf, R. U. Reddy/Winthrop Roan Jr., Wrench/Leonard Hebb and Cowboy/Luke Merriweather were exposed to mutagenic agents by the terrorist organization Hydra as part of an experiment known as Project: New Genesis.
+Hydra hoped to create mutant children who could later be trained as super-agents.
 The project was apparently unsuccessful for all test subjects other than these five.

-Early days/The Marauder
+Early days/the Marauder

-Honcho, Wolf and Reddy initially came together at the first "Unlimited Class Racing" event in Daytona Beach, Florida.
-Unknown to them, they had first manifested their collective self, a masked motorcyclist dressed in black and known as The Marauder, who was also known as the Dark Rider, a few days earlier.
-The Marauder invaded a HYDRA facility and destroyed the files on the five.
-Deducing the subjects of the missing files, HYDRA set out to assassinate Honcho, Wolf and Reddy in the belief that one of them was the Marauder.
-Each of them escaped the assassination attempt and, having each received a note from the Marauder stating their destinies were linked, decided to band together as Team America.
-They entered and won their first competition, and moments later foiled an attempt by HYDRA to steal an advanced guidance system from another team.
+Honcho, Wolf, and Reddy initially meet at the first "Unlimited Class Racing" event in Daytona Beach, Florida.
+Unknown to them, they had first manifested their collective self, a masked motorcyclist dressed in black and known as the Marauder and the Dark Rider, a few days earlier.
+The Marauder invaded a Hydra facility and destroyed the files on the five.
+Deducing the subjects of the missing files, Hydra intends to assassinate Honcho, Wolf, and Reddy in the belief that one of them is the Marauder.
+Each of them escape the assassination attempt and, having each received a note from the Marauder stating their destinies were linked, decide to band together as Team America.
+They enter and win their first competition.
+Moments later, they foil an attempt by Hydra to steal an advanced guidance system from another team.

-The three next fought alongside Captain America to defeat a plan by the Mad Thinker to kidnap a number of world-renowned intellectuals to provide him with stimulating companionship.
+The three next fight alongside Captain America to defeat a plan by the Mad Thinker to kidnap a number of world-renowned intellectuals to provide him with stimulating companionship.

-The original three teammates met Wrench and Cowboy at an Unlimited Class Racing event in the Rocky Mountains.
-Recognizing the rapport they shared, the original three members invited the other two to join the team and they agreed.
+The original three teammates meet Wrench and Cowboy at an Unlimited Class Racing event in the Rocky Mountains.
+Recognizing the rapport they share, the original three members invite the other two to join the team, to which they agree.

 Disbandment and return as Thunderiders

-The team temporarily disbanded but yet another attack drew them out of retirement.
-While performing at a charity exhibition, Cowboy, Wolf and Reddy intervened in an attack on the New Mutants by Viper and the Silver Samurai.
-The three unconsciously manifested the Dark Rider persona onto Danielle Moonstar, the New Mutant known as Psyche.
-Psyche was captured and Viper tried to force Team America to steal for her.
-Before they could formulate a plan of action, Professor Charles Xavier and the rest of the New Mutants joined with them to rescue Psyche.
-It was then that the five learned they were mutants and of their ability to project the Dark Rider persona.
-They trained with Xavier for several weeks until they had complete conscious control over the manifestation and the recipient.

-Following this adventure, the five decided to remain a team, rebranding themselves as Thunderiders.
+The team temporarily disbands, but yet another attack draws them out of retirement.
+While performing at a charity exhibition, Cowboy, Wolf and Reddy intervene in an attack on the New Mutants by Viper and the Silver Samurai.
+The three unconsciously manifest the Dark Rider persona onto Danielle Moonstar, the New Mutant known as Psyche.
+Psyche is captured and Viper attempts to force Team America to steal for her.
+Before they can formulate a plan of action, Professor Charles Xavier and the rest of the New Mutants join with them to rescue Psyche.
+It is then that the five learn they are mutants and possess the ability to project the Dark Rider persona.
+They train with Xavier for several weeks until they have complete conscious control over the manifestation and the recipient.
+Following this adventure, the five decide to remain a team, rebranding themselves as the Thunderiders.